emcastro/Stackless/README.md

 ## Setting up

+The library is not yet published on public Ivy repositories.
+You can still publish it locally:

+ 1. Clone the project;
+ 2. Run `sbt`, execute the `publishLocal` command;
+ 3. Add `libraryDependencies += "emcastro" %% "stackless" % "0.5"` in your `build.sbt`.

+Feel free to hack the [tests](src/test/scala/emcastro/stackless/StacklessTest.scala) of the project.

-The library is not yet published on Ivy repositories.
-To use it, just copy the `Stackless.java` file into your project in the `emcastro.stackless` package.
+As the project is very small, you can also just copy the `Stackless.java` file into the `emcastro.stackless` package of your project.

-You can clone the _github_ project locally, and run the tests in the SBT console or in IntellijIDEA.

 ## Quick start